tjomson/itu-projects-overview/README.md

 # ITU projects overview

-Links to repositories used in various courses I have taken on the IT University of Copenhagen.
+Links to repositories used in various courses I have taken at the IT University of Copenhagen.

 ## BSc, Software Development (Sep.
 2019 - Jun.
 2022)